Bet Lynch: Storylines

 Bet arrives in Weatherfield in 1966 when working at the PVC factory.
 She has an affair with her boss John Benjamin and gives Lucille Hewitt (Jennifer Moss) a black eye, because of her jealousy at Lucille's speed of welding.
 She leaves a few weeks later but returns to Coronation Street in 1970 when she bumps into Irma Barlow (Sandra Gough), remembering her from when she worked with her at the factory four years earlier.
 Later in the year, Bet becomes a junior barmaid in the Rovers Return Inn, appointed by Billy Walker (Ken Farrington).
 She has numerous relationships with many people, including well-known Street residents such as Len Fairclough (Peter Adamson) and Mike Baldwin (Johnny Briggs).
-In April 1975, Bet receives news that her 19-year-old son Martin (who she gave up for adoption when he was a baby) had died in a car crash in Northern Ireland, where he had been serving as a soldier.
+In April 1975, Bet receives news that her 19-year-old son Martin (Louis Selwyn) (who she gave up for adoption when he was a baby) had died in a car crash in Northern Ireland, where he had been serving as a soldier.
 She also finds out that he tracked her down, but was disgusted by her overt sexual nature and left without telling her who he was.
 Bet becomes notable for standing her ground in The Rovers, frequently engaging in verbal spats with the likes of Hilda Ogden, Elsie Tanner and Vera Duckworth.